RWTH-EBC/AixCaliBuHA/paper.md

 As the derivative of simulations is typically not available, the optimization behind the calibration is solved by using already published gradient-free solvers (e.g. @2020SciPy-NMeth; @dlib09; @pymoo).
 The whole process is visualized by optional progress plots to inform the user about convergence and design space exploration.
 Although the toolchain can be fully automated, users are free to perform semi-automatic calibration based on their expert knowledge.
+Especially for complex models, expert knowledge is still required to define useful parameter boundaries and asses the result quality.

 As most of the classes originally created for `AixCaliBuHA` can be used to automate other tasks in simulation based research, we collect them in the separated project \href{https://github.com/RWTH-EBC/ebcpy}{ebcpy}.